snwfdhmp/www2rss/README.md

 },
 ```

+**IMPORTANT**:

+1. Test locally first to ensure minimum of back-and-forth.
+Clone, edit, run, verify .xml file and then open a pull request.
+2. Ensure `id` is unique for your source, otherwise things will break.
+3. Add your source **to the end** of the sources.js.
+4. In case I'm really long to answer your PR, contact me on discord `mjo___`

 ## Contributing

-1. PRs opened.
+1. Open a pull requests.
 No strict rules, just make your best.
 2. Donating helps a lot.
 [GitHub Sponsors](https://github.com/sponsors/snwfdhmp)
 3. Leave a star ⭐️ so it can help more people.